 He has been Artistic Director of the Bath Literature Festival, Head of Literature and Spoken Word at the Southbank Centre, London, and Commissioning Editor for Arts on BBC Radio 4.
 He is a Fellow of the Royal Society of Literature.

-His latest novel is The Great Passion, a behind the scenes fictional account of the composition, rehearsal period and first performance of Bach’s St Matthew Passion.
+His latest novel The Great Passion, a behind the scenes fictional account of the composition, rehearsal period and first performance of Bach’s St Matthew Passion, is a Sunday Times Book of the Year.
+'A riveting meditation on grief and the possibilities of music'.

-Later in the year Bloomsbury will also publish Tell me Good Things: On Love, Death and Marriage, a memoir of his wife, Marilyn Imrie.
+Tell me Good Things: On Love, Death and Marriage, a memoir of his wife, Marilyn Imrie is out now. ('A touchingly honest and tender memoir' The Times.

-The eighth series of Grantchester will be filming this summer.
+The eighth series of Grantchester will be shown on ITV and PBS in 2023.